sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.2-WalkingAMap/README.md

 -----------

 This chapter is focused on generating a map in ECS for the player to move around in.
-It also displays controls at runtime to control the map size, and uses Unity's new input system to read input.
+It also displays controls at runtime to control the map size.

 ## Representing the Map - aka Shared Data